-Japanese Snow Monkeys Are Having Sexual Contact With Wild Deer And Scientists Aren’t Exactly Sure Why
+Japanese Snow Monkeys Are Having Sexual Contact With Wild Deer, And Scientists Aren’t Exactly Sure Why

-Macaque monkeys, also known as snow monkeys, are getting sexual gratification from wild deer and scientists aren’t completely sure why.
+Macaque monkeys, also known as snow monkeys, are getting sexual gratification from wild deer, and scientists aren’t completely sure why.
 As Inverse reports, there have been viral videos going around showing adolescent female snow monkeys mounting sika deer in a sexual manner.
 A team of researchers has been investigating this behavior and their findings have been published in the Archives of Sexual Behavior.

 The research has shown that it was primarily adolescent female macaques who were mounting the deer.
 There are a couple of reasons why these teenage primates might be engaging in this sexual behavior.
-Firstly, sex with male macaques can be life-threatening for them so they could be looking for a safer way to relieve their sexual tension.
+Firstly, sex with male macaques can be life-threatening for them, so they could be looking for a safer way to relieve their sexual tension.
 This is one of the reasons why they often see female same-sex encounters within this species.

-“Small-bodied and vulnerable adolescent female Japanese macaques may prefer to engage in relatively safer sexual interactions with female monkey sexual partners in lieu of riskier sexual interactions with more aggressive male mates,” said study author, Noëlle Gunst-Leca, Ph.D., an adjunct assistant professor of psychology at the University of Lethbridge in Canada.
+“Small-bodied and vulnerable adolescent female Japanese macaques may prefer to engage in relatively safer sexual interactions with female monkey sexual partners in lieu of riskier sexual interactions with more aggressive male mates,” said study author, Noelle Gunst-Leca, Ph.D., an adjunct assistant professor of psychology at the University of Lethbridge in Canada.

 “Adolescent female Japanese macaques may engage in sexual interactions with passive non-conspecific mates, such as stags, for similar reasons,” she added.
 “We called this the ‘safe sex’ explanation.”